jaredramirez/dotfiles/README.md

 These links can also be found in `nvim/init.vim`.

 I also like to use code formatters.
+You'll need to install each formatter for each lanuage that you want.
 The list of the ones that I use is here:

 ```
 " For ReasonML formatting -> https://github.com/reasonml/reason-cli